 Summarize carefully.
-Put careful thought into what Piazza calls the “Summary” of your question, or what in an email might be called the “Subject”.
+Put careful thought into a “Summary” of your question, or what in an email might be called the “Subject”.
 The summary is your golden opportunity to attract attention in around 50 characters or fewer.
-(Although Piazza allows up to 100, shorter is better.)
 Don’t waste your space on fluff like “Please help me” (let alone “PLEASE HELP ME!!!!”; messages with summaries like that get ignored by reflex).
 Don’t try to impress others with the depth of your anguish; use the space for a super-concise problem description instead.

 One good convention for summaries, used by many tech support organizations, is “object - deviation”.
 The “object” part specifies what thing or group of things is having a problem, and the “deviation” part describes the deviation from expected behavior.
 The process of writing an “object - deviation” description will help you organize your thinking about the problem in more detail.

 (This Bad/Good/Splendid classification is borrowed from Lyn Dupré’s splendid book Bugs in Writing: A Guide to Debugging Your Prose, a classic and still relevant manual for technical writing in computer science.)